UTK Environmental Health & Safety Policy GS-025

-Alternative Vehicle (ATV) – A motor driven vehicle not meeting the definition of a sedan, truck, pickup or van and whose primary function is transportation
+Alternative Vehicle: A motor driven vehicle not meeting the definition of a standard passenger or utility vehicle such as sedans, trucks, or vans and whose primary function is transportation.

 - Golf carts

-Excluded from the definition are powered industrial trucks (e.g. forklifts), tractors, cranes, mobile lifts, backhoes, lawn mowers, bulldozers, and similar equipment whose intended purpose is not transportation.
-Motorized skateboards are also excluded.
+Excluded from the definition are powered industrial trucks (forklifts), tractors, cranes, mobile lifts, backhoes, lawn mowers, bulldozers, and similar equipment whose intended purpose is not transportation.
+Motorized one and two-wheeled vehicles such as Big-Wheels, scooters, and electric skateboards are also excluded.

-Acquired After July 1, 2016 – Alternative vehicles that are purchased, leased, traded for, loaned, donated, and similar activities where an alternative vehicle is under the control of a student, staff, or faculty member.
+University Operated Vehicles: Alternative vehicles that are purchased, leased, traded for, loaned, donated, and similar activities where an alternative vehicle is under the control of University employees, students, and volunteers.

-Campus-owned Streets – includes all streets on campus that are owned by the University.
-Excluded from this definition are the streets Neyland Drive, Alcoa Highway (route 129), and Cumberland Avenue.
-Much of Volunteer is now a campus street with the exception of the western span from Cumberland Avenue to Todd Helton.
+Campus-owned Streets: includes all streets on campus that are owned by the University.
+Excluded from this definition are the streets Neyland Drive, Alcoa Highway (route 129), Joe Johnson Drive, and Cumberland Avenue.
+Refer to https://maps.utk.edu and view the “street ownership” layer for more details as street ownership may change with campus development projects.

 Roles and Responsibilities

-All alternative vehicles operated on university streets or property are governed by this policy.
-All operators of alternative vehicles must meet the following criteria before operating these types of vehicles on University of Tennessee property:
+All operators of alternative vehicles must meet the following criteria before operating these types of vehicles.

-- The vehicle must be registered with the appropriate permit from the University of Tennessee Parking and Transit Services.
-The permit must be displayed on the front fender of the vehicle.
+- Ensure their vehicle is registered with a parking permit issued by the University of Tennessee Parking and Transit Services.
+The permit must be displayed on the front of the vehicle.

 - Be at least 18 years old.